DWEN

-DWEN (100.5 FM), broadcasting as 100.5 Boom Radio, is a radio station owned and operated by Hypersonic Broadcasting Center.
+DWEN (100.5 FM), broadcasting as 100.5 Boom Radio, is a radio station owned by Hypersonic Broadcasting Center and operated by Hambalos Multimedia Services.
 Its studios and transmitter are located at Purok 4, LTO Compound, Brgy.
 Alawihao, Daet.

+History

+The station was established in 2015 as Cool Radio under the management of Coolwave Broadcast, headed by Rodel Llovit.
+It was formerly located in Reagan Building, adjacent to the Daet Public Market.
+On July 12, 2022, after Llovit's passing, the station was relaunched as Boom Radio under the management of Hambalos Multimedia Services, headed by Micheal Dolera.
+It relocated to its present home in LTO Compound.